msabramo/python-firefly/README.md

 - Automatically handles access token retrieval and refresh
 - Generate images from text prompts
 - Simple, extensible interface
+- CLI for generating images from the command line
+- MCP server for use in editors like Cursor

 ## Requirements